We have operated in Ireland for more than 80 years bringing innovative medicines to patients and consumers to improve health and wellbeing.

 Through our sales, marketing and medical teams, we make a range of over 100 prescription medicines and vaccines available to Irish patients, while our Consumer Healthcare business is a leader in oral care and pain relief in Ireland.

 GSK Dungarvan is one of our global supply sites with 750 employees supplying products to 70 markets around the world.
 The site produces 6.5 billion Panadol products a year, and products manufactured at Dungarvan account for approximately 10% of all GSK Consumer Healthcare sales.
 The site is located in County Waterford, on the South East coast of Ireland and commenced supply in the 1980s.
 Aligned with GSK’s ambitious environmental targets, we have zero waste to landfill from the site and our biomass energy facility which opened in 2016 and provides 100% of the site’s heat, hot water and steam.

 Our offices located in the Cork Airport Business Park are home to a variety of global support staff covering operations in our R&D, Pharma and Vaccines organisations.
-In addition, we are in the process of building a new analytical centre in Carrigtwohill east of Cork City, which will also provide global support services to our network.
+Our Cork laboratory, located in the Carrigtohill industrial estate, provides specialised analytical support to our global pharmaceutical manufacturing sites and supply chains.
+The facility was constructed in 2021 and commenced operation in 2022.